🐳 14,109 items were approved and added to the database in the past week!

 The game world consists of a cyclic outdoor area with places of interest (houses, characters, etc.) that must be found through exploration.
 Much of the kingdom is accessible to Graham from the beginning, and there are only a few restrictions imposed on traveling.
 In order to complete the game, the player has to procure certain items and use them in correct situations or with specific characters.
 Some of the puzzles rely on fairy tales, and a good knowledge of those makes them easier to solve.

-The game awards the player points for most of the actions he makes Graham perform.
+The game awards the player points for most of the actions Graham performs.
 Since some of those are not crucial to completion, it is quite possible to finish the game without having attained the full score.
-Some of the tasks in the game have multiple solutions, though the game may grant the player less points if he chooses the simpler one.
+Some of the tasks in the game have multiple solutions, though the game may grant the player less points if a simpler one is chosen.
 Many hazards await Graham on his journey, and death is frequent if the player is not careful.
 The game can also be rendered unwinnable by failing to collect a specific item or wasting it.

 Groups +